Power Emini ES Momentum Target System Trade Alert History

 ES / MES Momentum Target System Alert History

-NOTE: Stats prior to this are not relevant as the Momentum System was modified.
-Any changes to an automated system such as this means that results going forward will be different form those prior to the when the system was changed.
-The stats for the “older system” no longer matter because that’s not what we are running in the software going forward.
+NOTE: Stats prior to what you see above are not relevant as the Momentum System was modified to include “dynamic targeting” and began running 100% fully-automated in a production environment on 1/21/2020.
+We actually released the beta system at the start of 2020, but made some minor modifications to the back-end system over the following weeks.
+Any changes to an automated system such as this mean that results going forward will be different from those prior to the when the system was changed.
+So the stats for the “prior system” no longer matter because that’s not what is running in the software now and going forward.

-One trader may choose to go in with 1 contract and simply follow the Trailing Stop until it gets hit.
-Another may go in with 2 contracts and shoot for Target 1 and target 2 each day, then wrap it up.
+One trader may choose to go in with 2 contracts and shoot for Target 1 and Target 2 each day, then wrap it up.
 Yet another might enter with 4 contracts, sell 1 at each of the first 3 Targets and hold the 4th contract until the trailing stop gets hit.
 It’s even possible to scale out different numbers of contracts at the different targets.
 That’s a reasonable strategy when trading the MES Micro contract.